 It takes an incredible amount of time to get the right candidate to fill a particular position in an organization.
 The process usually involves a thorough search, screening, and selecting process of prospective candidates.
 With so much time expended in the process of getting the right candidate for a particular position, it is understandably frustrating when such talent does not fully integrate into the organization or stay longer.
 This lengthy process is why the concept of onboarding is crucial to every organization.

 Onboarding is the systematic process of integrating recruits into an organization.
 In some quarters, it is called organizational socialization.
 This alias means that its meaning stretches far beyond the recruit's first day in the organization.
 Onboarding is an ongoing process.
 It continues until the Organization fully integrates the new hires into its system and operations.

 Many times, the concept of onboarding is usually confused with Orientation.
-However, Orientation, being a one-time event, is the first step of onboarding.
+But, orientation, being a one-time event, is the first step of the in-office and remote employee onboarding process.
 It is merely when the recruits are welcomed and put through the basics of the organization.
 Onboarding, on the other hand, is so much more.
 It refers to how the recruits understand the organization’s culture.
 It is also acquiring the necessary knowledge and skills to be comfortable and effective in the organization.